RaveenRony/dnd-campaign1/content/The World/Elaria/Kog Zeguro.md

 - Totems - Owls on Grey Banners
 - Beliefs - The soul must be sharpened by thought, not war
-- Goals - To uncover the source of the Orcish rage, and stop **Ghor'nak** before he leads the Orcs into oblivion
+- Goals - To uncover the source of the Orcish rage, and stop **Ghor'nak** before he leads the Orcs into oblivion.